Local services and clinics

 • Minor Operations

-• Stop Smoking Service (via local health support worker)
+• Stop Smoking Service (via one small step)

 • Terminal Care